GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 # Executive Summary

 The report focus on collecting data by web scrapping or API calls, perform EDA and visualize the data before building a classification machine learning models to predict whether the landing will succeed or not.

-The result are the plots that show relation of two variables, dashboard, map, and the best classification model is decision tree to predict first stage will be successful or not
+The result are the plots that show relation of two variables, dashboard, map, and the best classification model is decision tree to predict first stage will be successful or not.